 Spins

-Spins are consecutive 360-degree turns, ideally with the inside hind leg remaining stationary.
-While remaining in one location, the horse should exhibit cadence, smoothness, and speed during spins.
+Spins are consecutive 360-degree turns in a specified direction.
+Ideally the inside hind leg remains stationary during the entire spin.
+The horse should exhibit cadence, smoothness, and speed during spins.

 Sliding Stops

-Sliding stops are the change of speed from a canter to a stop position while traveling in a straight line.
-During sliding stops, the horse should move freely with its front legs while the hind legs are positioned under the body, maintaining contact with the ground during the slide.
+A sliding stop is a change in speed from the lope to a stop position.
+Horses should approach sliding stops and maintain a straight line throughout the stop.
+During a sliding stop, the horse should move freely with its front legs while the hind legs are positioned under the body, maintaining contact with the ground.

 Rollbacks